-This policy applies to the work of Grange & District U3A (hereafter 'the U3A').
-The policy sets out the requirements that the U3A has to gather personal information for membership purposes.
+This policy applies to the work of Burgess Hill u3a (hereafter 'the u3a').
+The policy sets out the requirements that the u3a has to gather personal information for membership purposes.
 The policy details how personal information will be gathered, stored and managed in line with data protection principles and the General Data Protection Regulation.
-The policy is reviewed on an ongoing basis by the U3A committee members to ensure that the U3A is compliant.
-This policy should be read in tandem with the U3A's Privacy Policy.
+The policy is reviewed on an ongoing basis by the u3a Board members to ensure that the u3a is compliant.
+This policy should be read in tandem with the u3a's Privacy Policy.